About | Press Room

 I grew up in a Jewish home where believing in Jesus was not an option.
 It took a blond-haired, blue-eyed Gentile sharing Jesus’ story with me for me to recognize the gospel was for me.

 The first Jews for Jesus had names like Peter, Paul and John.
 They changed the world of their day.
 We’re looking to do the same today.

 We live in a world where people are looking for a reason for hope and a future.
 We believe that Jesus (Yeshua, as we call him in Hebrew) is that future and hope.

 Truth is not determined by a majority vote.
 We don’t mind holding a minority position on Jesus as messiah.

 Jesus made me kosher!

-Please email your info to [email protected].
+Please email your contact information to [email protected].
 Include your name as well as your media outlet if it is not in the email address.

 Susan Perlman | San Francisco

 Total Post: 62